zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 Identifier | Name | Description
 -- | -- | --
-BR01 | Profit | Users must not profit when posting news and/or comments or advertise their own content.
-BR02 | Profanity | Users should not post content that is innapropriate, such as pornographic or racist news.
+BR01 | Profanity | Users should not post content that is innapropriate, such as pornographic or racist news.
-BR03 | Credibility | The content of the website must be consistent and professional.
+BR02 | Credibility | The content of the website must be consistent and professional.
-BR04 | Convenience | The content present on the website must match the interests of its users and at the same time convering the largest number of people who may be interested on it.
+BR03 | Convenience | The content present on the website must match the interests of its users and at the same time convering the largest number of people who may be interested on it.
+BR04 | Friends | Section that typically appears on profile page and displays user's collegues.
+BR05 | Invitations | An invitation allows a user to request friendship / follow-through within the site.
+BR06 | Messaging | Exchange message between users.
+BR07 | Basnishment | When a user is banned from the site all related comments, votes and posts are removed.
+BR08 | Post History | Displays a list of posts for a given user (user activity).
+BR09 | User Profile | A user's profile page on the website and it contains a Name, Username, Avatar (public) and Email (public or not).

 ### A1.2.
 Technical requirements
 Technical requirements are concerned with the technical aspects that the system must meet, such as performance-related issues, reliability issues and availability issues.